miteshgupta07/Gesture-Commander/README.md

     python main.py
     ```

-3. Use the specified hand gestures to control VLC Media Player.
+3. Use the specified hand gestures to control VLC Media Player and Youtube.

 ## Acknowledgements

-- **OpenCV**: Powering VLC Gesture Commander with robust image processing capabilities.
+- **OpenCV**: Powering Gesture Commander with robust image processing capabilities.
-- **cvzone**: Providing efficient hand detection and tracking functionality for VLC Gesture Commander.
+- **cvzone**: Providing efficient hand detection and tracking functionality for Gesture Commander.
-- **VLC Media Player**: Serving as the media platform for VLC Gesture Commander's seamless integration.
+- **Media Player**: Serving as the media platform for Gesture Commander's seamless integration.

 ## License